 Altitude: Altitude of Sangla Valley, Kinnaur District, Himachal Pradesh comes to around 3000 Mtr.

-Bucketlist Places To See Around Sangla Valley In 2021
+Bucketlist Best Places To See Around Sangla Valley In 2021

 Kamru Temple: Kamru Temple is situated just below Kamru Fort.
-This temple is called Shree Badri Vishal Ji Temple of Kamru Village which is also a 15th Century shrine of Lord Badrinath, which hosts a light every three years.
+This temple is called Shree Badri Vishal Ji Temple of Kamru Village which is also a 15th century shrine of Lord Badrinath, which hosts a festival every three years.

-The fort seems like being placed overpacking of dressed stone that acts as a pedestal for an exalted piece of art.
+The fort seems like being placed over packing of dressed stone that acts as a pedestal for an exalted piece of art.
 The tower possesses an elegant wooden balcony.
 There are a number of interesting myths attached to this fort.
 This fort is ruled by 100 plus dynasties of Himachal.
-Other parts of the fort are restricted for general public viewing including local Kinnaur’s except Kamkhya Devi Idol which is situated near tower-like Fort.
+Except Kamkhya Devi Idol which is situated near tower-like Fort, other parts of the fort are restricted for public viewing (including local people of Kamru village)

-Only ancestors of Himachal Royal families get to go further inside the fort.
-Virbhadra Singh, CM of Himachal Pradesh belongs to one of the royal families of Himachal visited recently to this fort for family function as informed to us by Watch-woman of Kamru Fort Chandru Negi during our visit on 19th May 2017 mornings.
+Only families of Himachal Bushahr dynasty get to go inside the fort.
+Virbhadra Singh, former chief minister of Himachal Pradesh, belongs to the royal family of Bushahr.
+He recently visited this fort to attend a festival (as informed to us by lady guard of Kamru Fort Chandru Negi).
+We visited this place during early morning of 19th May 2017.

 Sangla Village Buddhist Monastery

 There is a Buddhist Monastery situated in the heart of Sangla Town.
 As per the monks of monastery, this monastery is recently built, and it is a very good place to meditate & relax.
 Don’t miss to explore this monastery of Sangla!